ethaniel0/Lister/client/README.md

 # TODO (in order of importance)

+# List View
+- Put completed tasks at the bottom

 ## Image Usage Detection
 - increment count whenever an image is referenced
 - decrement count if image is changed or list/account is deleted